SoftwareAG/c8y-docs/content/change-logs/application-enablement/ui-c8y-1018-503-94-smart-rule-contains-unexpected-child-mo-6409-graft-release-y-2024.md

 ticket: MTM-57897
 version: 1018.503.94
 ---
-If a smart rule is created for a parent device, during smart rule creation you can select for which child devices the smart rule should become active.
-When the smart rule is saved it automatically becomes active for the selected assets.
-In the smart rules list, a children column is displayed showing for which child device the smart rule is active.
+In the smart rules list of a group or a device, the children column, which shows for which child assets the smart rule is active, did not always show up properly.
+This issue has been fixed and the children column is now always displayed if the smart rule is activated for a child asset.